David Choinière: Club career

 In March 2019, he joined Forge FC in the Canadian Premier League.
 Choinière scored his first goal for Forge on August 1, 2019, a late winner to make the score 2–1 at home in the preliminary round of the 2019 CONCACAF League against Guatemalan club Antigua GFC, which made Forge the first CPL club to ever win a match in a CONCACAF competition.
 He helped Forge win the CPL title in 2019, scoring the only goal in the second leg on November 2, 2019, against Cavalry FC.
 In February 2021, he signed an extension with the club.
 He was named CPL Player of the Month for October 2022.
 In 2022, he won his third CPL title with the club, scoring the second goal in a 2–0 victory in the championship match.
 In January 2023, Choinière signed a new multi-year deal to remain with Forge.
 In October of the same year, he helped Forge win their fourth league title, following a 2–1 win over Cavalry FC in the play-off final.
+After the 2025 season, he departed the club, following a seven-year stint.

+In December 2025, he signed with expansion club FC Supra du Québec, as one of the team's three inaugural signings, ahead of their debut season in 2026.